KIIPLab/STFN/README.md

 ## Acknowledgment
-The codes borrow heavily from AHIQ implemented by [IIGROUP] https://github.com/IIGROUP/AHIQ and I really appreciate it.
+The codes are modified from AHIQ implemented by [IIGROUP] https://github.com/IIGROUP/AHIQ and I really appreciate it.